JarkkoPar/GodotSingleBoardComputer/README.md

 ## Helper nodes

+The helper nodes do not need to be child nodes of the SingleBoardComputer node.

 ### RoboticIkJoint

 A helper node to create robotic appendixes that are rotated using servos.
 Each joint is constrained to a single axis that is defined in the node inspector and can be set a minimum and maximum angle for rotation around the assigned axis.
 The center angle is set to 90 by default, and minimum and maximum to 0 and 180 respectively which seem to be defaults for many hobby servos.